• Skip to primary navigation

 Spicy Peppery Couscous with fresh vegetables.

-Spicy Peppery Couscous
+Spicy Peppery Pearl Couscous

 Very colorful couscous dish made with broth and finished with Ro-Tel tomatoes giving it a spicy taste.
-Chopped fresh vegetables such as colored bell peppers, cherry tomatoes, purple onion are added giving it a confetti appearance.
+Chopped fresh vegetables such as colored bell peppers, grape tomatoes, purple onion are added giving it a confetti appearance.

-5 from 3 votes
+5 from 4 votes

 Print Pin Rate